HitG010/CV_Project/readme.md

+## 🔐 Mirage-AI: Adversarial Cloaking for Visual Privacy

+In today’s digital ecosystem, images shared online are rapidly collected and analyzed by large-scale AI systems for tasks such as face recognition and object classification.
+These systems operate at the pixel level, extracting patterns that are often imperceptible to humans but highly informative for deep neural networks.
+As a result, individuals have little control over how their visual data is used once it is uploaded.

+Mirage-AI addresses this problem by leveraging the concept of **adversarial perturbations**—carefully crafted, minimal modifications to an image that remain visually indistinguishable to humans but significantly disrupt the predictions of AI models.
+Unlike traditional privacy methods such as blurring or watermarking, which degrade image quality or can be easily removed, adversarial cloaking operates directly within the feature space learned by neural networks.

+The system implements multiple state-of-the-art adversarial attack algorithms, including FGSM, PGD, MI-FGSM, and Carlini & Wagner (L2), to generate robust and transferable perturbations.
+These attacks are applied in two key scenarios:

+* **Face Cloaking**, where identity recognition systems are misled by altering embedding representations
+* **Art Cloaking**, where image classification models are forced to misclassify content

+To improve real-world effectiveness, Mirage-AI also incorporates an ensemble attack strategy across multiple deep learning architectures, increasing the likelihood of fooling unseen models.
+The result is a practical, scalable tool that enables users to protect their visual data without compromising perceptual quality.

+By bridging adversarial machine learning with privacy preservation, Mirage-AI highlights both the vulnerabilities of modern AI systems and the potential for defensive applications of these techniques.

 # Mirage-AI v2 — Adversarial Image Cloaking

 > MI-FGSM · FGSM · PGD · C&W L2 · Ensemble · Face Cloaking